-Students majoring in biological sciences are encouraged to join and participate in the CCGA Biology Club or the Environmental Club.
+Students majoring in biological sciences are encouraged to join and participate in the CCGA Biology Club.
+Experiential learning in the form of internships with community partners and/or undergraduate research projects under the supervision of Natural Sciences faculty are also recommended.